Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Woman makes sandwiches at Banh Mi Cart in Hanoi, Vietnam

-Save, Pin or Bookmark our Hanoi Food Guide so that you can access it during your trip to Vietnam!
+Save, Pin or Bookmark our Hanoi Food Guide for your trip to Vietnam!

 #1 PHO